guden/Four-Opens/doc/source/opencommunity.rst

 ==============

     One of our core goals is to maintain a healthy, vibrant developer and user community.
-Most decisions are made using a lazy consensus model.
-All processes are documented, open and transparent.
+Most decisions in the community are made using a lazy consensus model and all processes are documented, open and transparent.

     The technical governance of the project is provided by the community itself, with contributors electing team leads and members of the Technical Committee.

-    All project meetings are held in public IRC channels and recorded.
+    All project meetings are held in public IRC channels and are recorded.
-    Additional technical communication is through public mailing lists and is archived.
+    Additional technical communication is through public mailing lists and are archived.

 "Open Community" is the critical piece of the Four Opens puzzle.
-It embodies the key difference with single-vendor controlled open source projects.
+It embodies the key difference from single-vendor controlled open source projects.
 It is about ensuring that the community is a cohesive, inclusive, level playing ground where all the voices are heard and anyone can rise to leadership positions.